rsgcaces/Scrolling-Message-Board/README.md

 A MAX7219 register level fade-to-black, coupled with software-based rise and fall shifts, provides a few transition options, randomly selected.

 ### Hardware
-Additional modifications included replacing the UNO/Chronodot/Shield with a Nano/Chronodot on a breadbord.
+Additional modifications included
+1. Replacing the UNO/Chronodot/Shield with a Nano/Chronodot on a breadbord.
-Temperature sensing with a TC74 (I2C), and,
+2. Temperature sensing with a TC74 (I2C), and,
-Audio Frequency monitoring with the RSGC MSGEQ7 Audio Dock [MSGEQ7 BoB](http://darcy.rsgc.on.ca/ACES/PCBs/index.html#AudioDock) with MAX9814 AGC Mic.
+3. Audio Frequency monitoring with the RSGC MSGEQ7 Audio Dock [MSGEQ7 BoB](http://darcy.rsgc.on.ca/ACES/PCBs/index.html#AudioDock) with MAX9814 AGC Mic.

 The power supply remains a 5V2A AC/DC adapter.